Demo index

 Troubleshooting #

-The trickiest part of multi-location selling is making sure your Shopify configuration is correct, namely your locations, shipping profiles, and shipping zones.
+The trickiest part of multi fulfilment location selling is making sure your Shopify configuration is correct, namely your locations, shipping profiles, shipping zones and inventory levels.
 This part of Shopify is incredibly flexible and powerful, but that flexibility can also make it confusing.

 For this reason, the listing dashboard tells you whenever a location isn’t selling a product, along with the reason why.
 PreProduct won’t sell a product at a location if Shopify’s settings prevent it.
-There’s an in-depth Shopify doc here on multi-location selling.
+There’s an in-depth Shopify doc here on multi fulfilment location selling.

 Troubleshooting locations from the listing dashboard